fisheye-sonar/fisheye/README.md

 💡 If you’re unsure how to edit .sh files, just right-click the file and open it with any text editor.

-2. Once the values are set, open your terminal.
+2. Once the values are set, open your Terminal.
 Navigate to the project folder using the cd command.

     `cd ~/home/fisheye/code/fisheye/`

     Now run the script:

     `./run.sh`